-We are marketing our OpenSearch Software-as-a-Service ("SaaS") acceleration platform to strategic customers and intend to support Amazon Web Services ("AWS"), Azure, or Google Cloud Storage ("GCS") users with fast vector search acceleration with a software plugin.
-We support customers with prebuilt APIs and libraries to support their parallel programming of the Gemini APU in C, C++.
-The software stack accelerates development by providing an integrated framework environment for the compute-in-memory as well as host, and management code modules.
-In calendar 2023, we plan on releasing an update to this compiler stack framework allowing customers to write their applications in Python, taking advantage of groundbreaking speed and debug advantages of L-Python.
+APU technology is implemented in a series of Gemini AI chips.
+Gemini-I is in full production.
+We are marketing specific differentiated applications and API's as-a-Service adding Amazon Web Services ("AWS"), Azure, or Google Cloud Storage ("GCS") users to our customer base along with those that want this hardware product.
+We support customers with prebuilt APIs and libraries to support their parallel programming of the Gemini-I. The software stack accelerates development by providing an integrated framework environment for the compute-in-memory as well as host and management code modules.
+In calendar 2023, we released an update to this compiler stack framework allowing customers to optimize their applications by editing APIs provided by GSI, or writing their own API's.